Hiring Your First Designer

 • Strong visual and interaction design skills

-• Can work with early prototypes and iterate quickly
+• Ability to work with early prototypes and iterate fast

 Founding Designer

 A founding designer goes deeper.
-They’re a strategic partner who co-owns product direction, defines the brand identity, and brings design thinking into every corner of the company.
+They're not just executing.
+They're a strategic partner who co-owns product direction, defines brand identity, and brings design thinking into every part of the company.

-• Can build design systems, brand language, and influence product roadmap
+• Ability to build design systems, brand language, and influence the roadmap

-• Often receives 1–5% equity due to their foundational role
+• Often receives 1 to 5% equity because of their foundational role

 When to hire a founding designer:

-• If you’re building a design-forward company culture from the ground up
+• You're building a design-forward culture from day one

 2. When to Hire Your First Designer